erikajwolf/Pewlett-Hackard_Analysis/README.md

 # Pewlett-Hackard_Analysis
 ## Overview
 ### Databasing at Pewlett Hackard
 After running their employee data via VBA and Excel, PH has asked Bobby to work with SQL to bring databasing to the company.
 There is a concern wit the impending silver tsunami--the mass retirement of the Baby Boomers.
-Bobby has been put in charge of discovering who are the qualified employees--to offer retirement packages--as well as be prepared to fill all the job vacancies that will be left behind. explain purpose
+Bobby has been put in charge of discovering which employees will qualify for retirement packages, as well as be prepared to fill all the job vacancies that will be left behind.
 ## Results
 bulletted list with four major points from deliverables. use images
 ## Summary